 EM&A Ref.
-Recommendation Measures Implementation Stage Air Quality I mpact (Construction) 2.1 General Dust Control Measures Frequent water spraying for active construction areas (12 times a day or once every one hour), including Heavy construction activities such as construction of buildings or roads, drilling, ground excavation, cut and fill operations (i.e., earth moving) ✓ 2.1 Best Practice For Dust Control The relevant best practices for dust control as stipulated in the Air Pollution Control (construction Dust) Regulation should be adopted to further reduce the construction dust impacts from the Project.
+Recommendation Measures Implementation Stage Air Quality I npact (Construction) 2.1 & 10.3.1 General Dust Control Measures Frequent water spraying for active construction areas (12 times a day or once every one hour), including Heavy construction activities such as construction of buildings or roads, drilling, ground excavation, cut and fill operations (i.e., earth moving) ~ 2.1 & 10.3.1 Best Practice For Dust Control The relevant best practices for dust control as stipulated in the Air Pollution Control (construction Dust) Regulation should be adopted to further reduce the construction dust impacts from the Project.
 These best practices include: Good Site Management Good site management is important to help reducing potential air quality impact down to an acceptable level.
 As a general guide, the Contractor should maintain high standard of housekeeping to prevent emission of fugitive dust.
-Loading, unloading, handling and storage of raw materials, wastes or byproducts should be carried out in a manner so as to minimise the release of visible dust emission.
-Any piles of materials accumulated on or around the work areas should be cleaned up regularly.
-Cleaning, repair and maintenance of all plant facilities within the work areas should be carried out in a manner minimising generation of fugitive dust emissions.
+Loading, unloading, handling and storage of raw materials, wastes or by-products should be carried out in a manner so as to minimise the release of visible dust emission.
+Any piles of materials accumulated on or around the work areas should be carried out in a manner minimising generation of fugitive dust emissions.
 The material should be handled properly to prevent fugitive dust emission before cleaning.
-Rem Disturbed Parts of the Roads Each and every main temporary access should be paved with concrete, bituminous hardcore materials or metal plates and kept clear of dusty materials; or ✓ Unpaved parts of the road should be sprayed with water or a dust suppression chemical so as to keep the entire road surface wet. ✓ Exposed Earth Exposed earth should be properly treated by compaction, hydroseeding, vegetation planting or seating with latex, vinyl, bitumen within six months after the last construction activity on the site or part of the site where the exposed earth lies.
+Obs/ Rem Disturbed Parts of the Roads Each and every main temporary access should be paved with concrete, bituminous hardcore materials or metal plates and kept clear of dusty materials; or \checkmark Unpaved parts of the road should be sprayed with water or a dust suppression chemical so as to keep the entire road surface wet. \checkmark Exposed Earth Exposed earth should be properly treated by compaction, hydroseeding, vegetation planting or seating with latex, vinyl, bitumen within six months after the last construction activity on the site or part of the site where the exposed earth lies.
 N/A Loading, Unloading or Transfer of Dusty Materials